mateitudose/TUM-FoP-GitItDone/README.md

     - `Algorithm`: The Algorithm class implements the A* pathfinding algorithm and all related functionalities.
     - `Node`: Represents a node in the A* pathfinding algorithm.

+## UML Diagrams

+Each package contains in its folder a UML diagram in PNG format that shows the classes and their relationships within the package.

+Additionally, the UML diagrams contain the methods and fields of each class.

 ## Game Mechanics

 ### Player